sakura248/my-weather-app/README.md

 ## Description

 Have you ever wondered what to wear for the temperature?
 Here is the solution!
-This app suggests what kind of cloth to wear in your area in real time.
-You can also check hourly and weekly forecast.
+This app suggests what kind of cloth to wear in your area in real-time.
+You can also check the hourly and weekly forecast.
 Of course, you can change the location.

 ## Technologies